- Top Rated New York City Divorce Attorney

 - Money: Bank Accounts, Cash, etc.

-It can be difficult to divide property evenly in the divorce and can be a challenging task to do alone.
+It can be difficult to divide property evenly in the divorce.
 Fortunately, the White Plains, NY divorce lawyers at Douglas Family Law Group are highly experienced and will fight for you to get the property you are legally entitled to.
 Call us today at 914-615-9058 if you want property distributed equitably in your NY divorce.

 What Is Equitable Division and How Does It Work?